ChenWu98/agent-attack/README.md

 ## Installation

-Our code requires two repositories including this one.
+Our code requires two repositories, including this one.
 The file structure should look like this:

 ```plaintext
 .